ExpressLRS/Docs/docs/quick-start/receivers/wiring-up.md

 !!! warning "Not so fast!"
     DO NOT shrink wrap or tuck away the receiver yet.
 We have to do some preliminary testing first!

-Ensure there's no shorts on your wiring and power up the receiver.
+Ensure there are no shorts on your wiring and power up the receiver.

-- Best to power up the stack with a LiPo as this can ensure receiver will work normally on flight-ready conditions.
+- Best to power up the stack with a LiPo as this can ensure the receiver will work normally on flight-ready conditions.
-- It is important that you made sure there is no shorts on your wiring BEFORE you power up your stack.
+- It is important to ensure there are no shorts on your wiring BEFORE you power up your stack.

 Observe the Receiver LED.
 It should have one of these behaviors: